 Contributing to the enrichment of quality of life of the community throughdischarge of Corporate Social Responsibility and promotion of Sustainable Development.

-I take this opportunity to thank all of you for your support and continued confidencein us which have been our source of inspiration.
+I once again thank all of you for your continued trust and support which have been oursource of inspiration.
 On behalf of the Board of Directors I would like to convey to youour sincere gratitude.

 I acknowledge the continued support and guidance of our Administrative Ministry theMinistry of Petroleum & Natural Gas Government of India for the guidance andencouragement provided to your Company.
 I also wish to thank other Ministries of theGovernment of India and other Governmental authorities for their cooperation.

-I would like to thank our holding company Balmer Lawrie Investments Ltd. its valuedshareholders our valued customers vendors business associates bankers financialinstitutions and other stakeholders for their continued support and co-operation.
+I would also like to thank our holding company Balmer Lawrie Investments Ltd. ourvalued shareholders customers vendors business associates bankers financialinstitutions and other stakeholders for their continued support and co-operation.

 Chairman & Managing Director